How to Clean Sterling Silver: A UK Guide to Restoring Shine

 Table of Contents

-- What is Sterling Silver?
+- what’s Sterling Silver?

 - Why Does Sterling Silver Tarnish?